JeweledAuto26/Java/README.md

 # Java Program 1
-DEmonsrates a linked list of integers
+Demonsrates a linked list of integers